 Most Pseudomoniasis infections occur when your fish is subject to another primary stressor.
 There are particular Pseudomonas species that have a special affinity for a specific fish species that can cause disease with little to no decrease in immune function.
 Pseudomonas aeruginosa is a part of the normal fish microbiota, however the bacteria have become highly opportunistic and pathogenic, causing serious illness including, hemorrhagic septicemia, gill necrosis, abdominal distension, and internal organ failure.

 Pseudomonas spp. are present in almost all aquatic environments and become pathogenic when a fish becomes debilitated.
 Once a fish's defenses have been lowered, many pathogens, including Pseudomonas bacteria, can spread and flourish.
 If a fish's immune systems are continually weakened, or the bacteria is too plentiful, your fish will not recover without treatment.

 Most critical to the diagnosis of Pseudomonas is to identify the primary stressful event.
 Although rare, primary bacterial infections are possible, but it is important to evaluate your fish's environment regardless.

 Examples of stress in fish include poor water quality, inadequate or incorrect nutrition or aggression or bullying issues.
-Possible solutions, depending on the primary issue, may include better tank or pond maintenance, removing fish from the environment, purchasing new food, adding decor items or other environmental improvements.
+Possible solutions, depending on the primary issue, may include better aquarium or pond maintenance, removing fish from the environment, purchasing new food, and adding decor items or other environmental improvements.
 Work with your aquatic veterinarian to get advice on how to improve your fish's surroundings to limit stress.

 Once a suitable antibiotic has been identified, your veterinarian will determine the best treatment method.
 Depending on the size, status and total number of fish affected, the drug may be given as a bath, in food, or directly injected into the fish.